devmentor416/dm-tools/README.md

 The following basic project types that can be created using DM-Tools are:

 1. Default (TypeScript Node.js with static Website)
+1. Apollo GraphQL Node.js API Server using Babel 7.
 1. TypeScript Node.js
-1. Pure JavaScript Node.js (ES6, Zero compile with static Website)
+1. JavaScript Node.js using Babel 7 (ES6, Zero compile with static Website)
-1. C++ with Micro Test
+1. C++ with Micro Test using CMake

 ## Installing DM-Tools